 In Virginia, simple assault is a misdemeanor crime.

-However, a conviction even for misdemeanor assault can be severe, leading to jail time.
+However, even misdemeanor assault can be severe, leading to jail time.
 Fortunately, there are defense strategies against assault charges.

 But let’s start from the bases.